Top

 No treatment or intervention is 100% effective.
 All practical, effective, and safe means should be used based on risk/benefit analysis.

-Good quality sleep reduces risk for COVID-19 with very high confidence for mortality, hospitalization, cases, and in pooled analysis.
+Good quality sleep reduces risk with very high confidence for mortality, hospitalization, cases, and in pooled analysis.

 A